Odysseas Vlachodimos: Newcastle United

 On 1 July 2024, Vlachodimos joined fellow Premier League club Newcastle United.
 He was signed for a fee of £20 million which is the most Newcastle have paid for a goalkeeper.
 He made his Newcastle United debut on 1 October 2024, replacing the injured Martin Dúbravka at half time in their 1–0 victory over AFC Wimbledon in the EFL Cup.

 Loan to Sevilla

 On 12 August 2025, Vlachodimos was loaned to La Liga side Sevilla for one year.
+On 1 July 2026, his loan was extended for a further season.